peterwhitman/STAT545-hw01-whitman-peter/README.md

 # STAT545-hw01-whitman-peter

 Hello world, my name is Peter Whitman.
-This is a repository created for STAT 545 homework.
+This is a repository that I've created for STAT 545 homework.

 The STAT 545 homework instructions can be found [here](http://stat545.com/syllabus.html)